keptn-workshops/workshop-utils/README.md

+# 🚨 PLEASE NOTE this repository has been archived and is not maintained anymore.
+You find the latest install installations on our official website https://keptn.sh

 # Overview

 This repo contains the source code and instructions for building and publishing a Docker image that can be used in trying or workshops for [Keptn](https://keptn.sh).
 This image contains utilities like the Keptn CLI and cloud provider CLI tools in